kailash-manasarovar/statement/docs/timeline/2021/july.md

 - During my trip, I meet Christine for lunch a couple of times.
 She tells me her views on trans ideology and I quietly agree.
 - I share with her that I am a child sexual abuse survivor of a grooming gang.
 I also tell her that I probably would be trans and removing my breasts, womb, and ovaries had I been born 30 years later.
 - I tell Christine I have been suffering from a debilitating depression after reporting child sexual abuse to the Met Police in 2016.
+- I also tell Christine that Elaine Black just committed suicide.
+- She pretends not to know.

 ### Elaine Black